 There simply must be dancing, but DJs at quintessentially English weddings are a no-no. You also need more than a band.
 You need a group of musical maestros who are quirky, charming and utterly amazing at what they do.
 I say at least a five-piece act to give real wow factor.

 When it comes to the music, why limit yourself to one genre?
 It’s more about the look and feel of the entertainers.
 Dapper to match your splendid surroundings, but cool enough to rock it up when your guests let their hair down.
 Finally, make sure you hire a wedding band that knows how to work the crowd.
 That will make all the difference.

-Article by Tracey Warren of Warble Entertainment
+Guest post by Tracey Warren of Warble Entertainment